English KS2: Write song lyrics

-They go through the process of: listening to the music, drafting ideas and thoughts in response, counting beats to find rhythm, creating sentences to fit rhythm.
+They go through the process of listening to the music, drafting ideas and thoughts in response, counting beats to find rhythm, and creating sentences to fit rhythm.

 The children then create songs and record them in the studio.

-Download the instrumental music used in the lyric writing challenge;
+Click or tap to download instrumental music which can be used in the lyric writing challenge:

-Talk to your children about their favourite songs.
+Talk to your pupils about their favourite songs.
 Encourage them to think about why they like that song.

 What is it that makes them want to listen to it again and again?
 Get them to think about the words.
 Are there any words they really like singing?
 Why?

 This activity can be done either individually or as a piece of shared writing, in groups or pairs.

 You may choose to present the Thinking Questions below to the children at this point.